 Spread the fertiliser over the top layer of soil and now use the level to make sure the fertilizer is distributed equally throughout.
 However it is important you follow the instructions on the container because all fertilisers have different application rates and different usage instructions.
 Follow the instructions on the fertiliser container for best results.

-4. Proper Plant Selection:
+4. Proper Terrarium Plant Selection:

 The plants that you choose to plant in a terrarium greatly affects the climate inside.
 Some plants like cacti and succulent plants generate a lot of water which can lead to the humidity inside the terrarium being higher than the air in the room.
 This can in turn warp and rot the wood.
 On the other hand, some plants consume a lot of water in their growing cycle.
 For example, ferns and bog plants.
+Foliage plants, such as ferns, mosses, and plants from the Peperomia genus, are also suitable for terrariums as they appreciate hot and humid conditions.

 5. For the Love of Life: